LLNL/Silo/docs/files.md

   DBOpen returns a `DBfile` pointer on success and a `NULL` on failure.

 * **Description:**

   The `DBOpen` function opens an existing Silo file.
-  If the file `type` passed here is DB_UNKNOWN, Silo will attempt to guess at the file `type` by iterating through the known types attempting to open the file with each driver until it succeeds.
+  If the file `type` passed here is `DB_UNKNOWN`, Silo will attempt to guess at the file `type` by iterating through the known types attempting to open the file with each driver until it succeeds.
-  This iteration does incur a small performance penalty.
+  This iteration may incur a small performance penalty.
   In addition, use of `DB_UNKNOWN` can have other undesireable behavior described below.
   So, if at all possible, it is best to open using a specific `type`.
   See [`DBGetDriverTypeFromPath`](#dbgetdrivertypefrompath)()` for a function that uses cheap heuristics to determine the driver `type` given a candiate filename.